Temperature-anisotropy conjugate magnon squeezing in antiferromagnets: Temperature-anisotropy conjugate magnon squeezing

 \section{Temperature-anisotropy conjugate magnon squeezing}

-Our aim is to explore the two-mode magnon squeezing induced by the temperature, $T$, and the uniaxial anisotropy, $\mathcal{K}_z$ in the AFM system described above.
-Explicitly, for the two-mode magnon states obtained in sec. \ref{Two-mode-Magnon-states}, we analyze the emergence of quantum noise decreasing in an observable by the parameters $T$ and $\mathcal{K}_z$.
-The analysis below shows that it is indeed possible to achieve squeezing of quantum fluctuations by both temperature and anisotropy.
+In this section we aim to explore the two-mode magnon squeezing induced by the temperature, $T$, and the uniaxial anisotropy, $\mathcal{K}_z$, in the AFM system described above.
+Explicitly, for the two-mode magnon states obtained in Sec. \ref{Two-mode-Magnon-states}, we analyze how the parameters $T$ and $\mathcal{K}_z$ contribute to the reduction of quantum noise in an observable.
 An interesting nontrivial finding is that temperature and uniaxial anisotropy result conjugate two-mode magnon squeezing effect.
 That means $T$ and $\mathcal{K}_z$ induce squeezing (anti-squeezing) of quantum noise in two distinct conjugate observables.
 Moreover, as schematically illustrated in Fig. \ref{fig:T-Q-SQ}, if the temperature induces squeezing for one observable then the anisotropy shows anti-squeezing for the same observable, and the reverse occurs for the associate conjugate observable.